misterunix/sandpiles-cpp/README.md

 Dynamically resizing the array to allow it to expand, keeping a 10-pixel border around the sandpile.

+static libraries need
+- libgd
+- libjpeg

 # Formatting style
-class names are prefixed with `c`.
+class names are prefixed with `c` using camel case.
 class member variables are prefixed with `_m`.
 function parameters are prefixed with `_t`.

-common sense says to inline all function that can be for performance reasons.
+common sense says to inline all functions that can be for performance reasons.